TanishkThoria/Hugo-Programmer/docs/configurations.md

 ### Posts

-These are the front matter variables used by `hugo-coder` theme.
+These are the front matter variables used by `Hugo-Programmer` theme.

 | Name             | Type   | Required | Description                                        | Default | Example                                                                       |
 | ---------------- | ------ | -------- | -------------------------------------------------- | ------- | ----------------------------------------------------------------------------- |